didiersmith/steve/chapters/human-rights.md

 "Oh, for goodness' sake."

 Eventually, through her interrogations, she was able to get a rough idea of what tribes had formed on the island, and how easy it would be to conquer each one.
-They both reckoned the easist would be the Pacifists.
+They both reckoned the easiest would be the Pacifists.
 As for the hardest, they disagreed on whether it was the House of Lords, or the Anarcho-Cannibalists.

 "The Anarcho-Cannibalists?" she asked.